 You are ready to feel more confident in your appearance, so you’ve made the decision to have cosmetic surgery.
 While you’re excited to get your new look, whether it’s a slimmer tummy, larger breasts, or smoothing fine lines and wrinkles, you don’t want people to know you’re having work done.
-This is a perfectly natural and normal way to feel and to help you keep your procedure to yourself, our plastic surgery center in Raleigh is sharing some tips on how to do so safely and effectively.
+This is a perfectly natural and normal way to feel and to help you keep your procedure to yourself, our plastic surgery center in North Raleigh is sharing some tips on how to do so safely and effectively.

 Should You Tell People About Your Plastic Surgery

 Plastic surgery and cosmetic procedures, from dermal fillers to a full mommy makeover, are your business, and your business only.
 Some people are very open about having “work done,” while other people don’t even tell their spouses, often choosing to wait until their partners are away on business to schedule their procedure.
-While you may be asked invasive questions, especially if you’re having a procedure with visible results, such as breast augmentation or rhinoplasty, it’s not anyone’s businss.
+While you may be asked invasive questions, especially if you’re having a procedure with visible results, such as breast augmentation or rhinoplasty, it’s not anyone’s business.
 Just like any other medical information, it’s between you and your doctor, and who you tell (or don’t) is your concern.

 Tips for Keeping Cosmetic Surgery Private